ram-shankar58/Product-Recommender/README.md

 ```
 Supports: Brazilian E-Commerce (100K orders), Instacart, H&M datasets

-## Demo video
-- Record 2–3 minutes: start server, load data, request recommendations, and show explanations.

-## Notes
-- This is a starting point.
-Replace the recommender with a learned model or extend the schema for production use.

 ## Database options
 - **SQLite (default)**: Great for development, single-file database (`recs.db`)